I have had a lifelong passion for the game of tennis from my days as a competitive youth player to now following the world's top players.

 - Inducted into Tennis Hall of Fame: 2001

 The quiet and stoic Czech with the big serve was the most dominant player of the 1980s.
-Lendl wore down his opponents with his powerful ground strokes, topspin forehand and incredible level of conditioning.
-He was the world’s top-ranked player for four years and held the number one ranking in the world for 270 weeks, a record in that day.
+Lendl wore down his opponents with his powerful ground strokes, topspin forehand, and incredible level of conditioning.
+He was the world’s top-ranked player for four years, and he held the number one ranking in the world for 270 weeks, a record in that day.
 In contrast to many of his more outspoken peers, Lendl was known for letting his game do his talking.

 6. Bjorn Borg